CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## FORMATION OF CONTRACTS–CONSIDERATION

->Definition of Consideration (https://dictionary.law.com/Default.aspx?selected=305): 1) payment or money.
+>Definition of Consideration (https://dictionary.law.com/Default.aspx?selected=305): _**1) payment or money.
 2) a vital element in the law of contracts, consideration is a benefit which must be bargained for between the parties, and is the essential reason for a party entering into a contract.
 Consideration must be of value (at least to the parties), and is exchanged for the performance or promise of performance by the other party (such performance itself is consideration).
 In a contract, one consideration (thing given) is exchanged for another consideration.
-Not doing an act (forbearance) can be consideration.
+Not doing an act (forbearance) can be consideration.**_

->As such, "consideration" need to be put in perspective, so as to define automatisation of this sub-process, for each below occurences in articles, each time subject to this sub-process relevance in an AAS context under AALE process.
-This suggests that while Smart Contracts loom large for a number of transactions revolving around digital and/or material assets, that also involve escrow and mutually confirmed "states" of understanding and realisation, there is a need to consider the attribution to a responsible human of what the AAS is doing, and the need to define how this is all being run within an AALE process.
+>As such, _**"consideration" need to be put in perspective, so as to define automatisation of this sub-process, for each below occurences in articles, each time subject to this sub-process relevance in an AAS context under AALE process.**_ This suggests that while Smart Contracts loom large for a number of transactions revolving around digital and/or material assets, that also involves other features such as escrow, multisig, oracles, and mutually confirmed "states" of understanding and realisation, _**there is a need to consider the attribution to a responsible human of what the AAS is doing, and the need to define how this is all being run within an AALE process.**_

 ### § 71.
 Requirement of Exchange; Types of Exchange